anynines website

 Lifecycle Management of Kubernetes Operators: How to Operate at Scale

-Are you building your first Kubernetes extension but have no idea how to deploy and manage its lifecycle?
+Ever wonder why K8s operator lifecycle management is still a generally unsolved challenge?
+Are you building your first Kubernetes extension, but have no idea how to deploy and manage its lifecycle?

 In this article, we discuss the general tasks of an operator and dive into the details of the lifecycle of an operator.
 We evaluate different tools that have emerged in the Kubernetes ecosystem and discuss how suitable they are for handling the lifecycle of operators at scale.